publiccodeyml/publiccode.yml/_docs/en/schema.md

     longDescription: ...
 ```

-In the following part of the document, all keys are assumed to be in a section with the name of the language (we will note this with `[lang]`).
+In the following part of the document, all keys are assumed to be in a sub-section with the name of the language (we will note this with `[lang]`).

 **Note:** It is mandatory to have *at least* one language in this section.
 All other languages are optional.